IM (2000); GM (2004); Chinese Champion (2005 & 2013).

 Born in Taiyuan, Shanxi Province, Wang Yue learned to play at the age of four.
-He is China’s 18th Grandmaster, the first Chinese player to achieve an ELO of 2700 and the first to make the world top 10.
+He is China’s 18th Grandmaster, twice Chinese Champion (2005 and 2013), the first Chinese player to achieve a rating of 2700 and the first to make the world top 10.

 When he was 9, Wang Yue joined the National Junior Team and won the Li Chengzhi National Children's Cup.